barisAtmn/RUST101/README.md

 - Rust uses Smart pointers.
 Box type is smart pointer in RUST.

+- There is Dangling pointers in RUST
+- Dangling pointers and wild pointers in computer programming are pointers that do not point to a valid object of the appropriate type.

 - Macros are used in meta-programming which is code typing code.

 - References : &